-Taxis have been a regular transportation choice for people to get from point A to point B. And now that smartphones are owned by the majority of people around the world, there is now a whole new bunch of ridesharing and car pooling apps launched – changing the way people hail and share taxi rides.
+Taxis have been a regular transportation choice for people to get from point A to point B. And now that smartphones are owned by the majority of people around the world, there is now a whole new bunch of ridesharing and best carpool apps launched – changing the way people hail and share taxi rides.

 Now, you might have probably heard about the two best ride sharing apps – Uber & Lyft.
 Both these ride-sharing companies have earned carloads of money.
 In fact, Uber even got into a number of on-demand businesses such as UberEats(Uber for Food), Uber for Helicopters, UberBOAT and now it is also getting into credit card business.
 Yesterday, on 26-Oct-17, Uber announced its partnership with Visa and Barclays at Money2020 Conference in Las Vegas.
 The new Uber Credit card is supposed to give another access to valuable customer information to understand their users’ behavior more deeply.